-(2) "Nonprofit association" means an unincorporated organization consisting of [two] or more members joined by mutual consent for a common, nonprofit purpose.
+(2) "Nonprofit association" means an unincorporated organization, other than one created by a trust, consisting of [two] or more members joined by mutual consent for a common, nonprofit purpose.
 However, joint tenancy, tenancy in common, or tenancy by the entireties does not by itself establish a nonprofit association, even if the co-owners share use of the property for a nonprofit purpose.